Hamilton Fish V: Personal life

 In 1989, Fish moved with his partner Sandra Harper to Hudson, New York, and started an organic truck farm, where they grew heirloom produce and culinary and decorative herbs.
 They sold these items at the Union Square Greenmarket and to restaurants and farm stands in Upstate New York.
 Fish also commuted several days a week to New York City where he worked at Human Rights Watch, under then-Executive Director Aryeh Neier.
 During this period, Fish was most prominently associated with the launch of the Human Rights Watch International Film Festival and the opening of HRW's European office in Brussels, Belgium.
 Their first child, Eliza, was born in 1991.
 In 1992, they moved to Garrison, New York, where Sophia, their second child, was born in 1993.
 Fish eventually moved his family to Lower Manhattan in 1997, where he entered his daughters in the local elementary school.
-The 2001 attack on the World Trade Center forced Fish to move his family out of the city temporarily and back up the Hudson River to Garrison.
+The September 11 attacks on the World Trade Center forced Fish to move his family out of the city temporarily and back up the Hudson River to Garrison.

 In 2005, Fish and his wife Sandra, who was raised in Houston, acquired an adobe home in Marfa, Texas.
 Harper developed another garden at this new location and went on to create Farm Stand Marfa, a regional farmers' market serving the towns and communities situated on the Marfa plateau.
 Fish partnered with Ballroom Marfa, a regional center for contemporary art and culture, to create the Marfa Dialogues, a cross-disciplinary program of politics, culture, and the arts, with programs in Marfa, New York City, St. Louis and Houston.